auth0/Auth0.swift/FAQ.md

 Note that with `useEphemeralSession()` you don't need to call `clearSession(federated:)` at all.
 Just clearing the credentials from the app will suffice.
 What `clearSession(federated:)` does is clear the shared session cookie, so that in the next login call the user gets asked to log in again.
 But with `useEphemeralSession()` there will be no shared cookie to remove.

+> **Note**
-> ⚠️ `useEphemeralSession()` relies on the `prefersEphemeralWebBrowserSession` configuration option of `ASWebAuthenticationSession`.
+> `useEphemeralSession()` relies on the `prefersEphemeralWebBrowserSession` configuration option of `ASWebAuthenticationSession`.
 This option is only available on [iOS 13+ and macOS](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession/3237231-prefersephemeralwebbrowsersessio), so `useEphemeralSession()` will have no effect on iOS 12.
 To improve the experience for iOS 12 users, see the approach described below.

 ### Use `SFSafariViewController`